davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runs select combinations of 2 predictors on weathercode, using the full training data
 * OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using cloud cover and rain
 * OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using cloud cover and snow
+* OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using rain and snow